Runway and Sora — Creative Video Generation

 Camera control presets are built into the Runway API.
 Rather than inferring camera movement from text descriptions, you can specify motion type directly as a parameter — push in, pull back, pan, orbit.
 This removes ambiguity and produces more consistent results than equivalent camera language embedded in prompts.

-Act-One is Runway's character animation feature.
+Act-Two is Runway's current character animation feature.
 It takes webcam input or a video of a person's performance and transfers that performance onto a generated character.
-If you need a character to do something specific — deliver a line with a particular head movement, react to an event — Act-One lets you perform it yourself and transfer the motion data to the AI character.
+If you need a character to do something specific — deliver a line with a particular head movement, react to an event — Act-Two lets you perform it yourself and transfer the motion data to the AI character.

 Sora (OpenAI)

-Sora's strengths are duration and narrative complexity.
-Where Runway tops out at 10 seconds and Veo at 8, Sora generates sequences up to 20 seconds.
-For any clip that needs to sustain a scene — a character walking through a space, a conversation in an environment, a single take with multiple beats — Sora's duration advantage is meaningful.
+Sora 2 is the current generation.
+Its primary advantage over Runway is duration: the standard model supports 4, 8, or 12-second clips, while the Pro tier extends that to 10, 15, or 25 seconds.
+For any clip that needs to sustain a scene — a character walking through a space, a conversation in an environment, a single take with multiple beats — Sora's duration ceiling is meaningful.

 Physics simulation is Sora's technical differentiator.
 Complex physical interactions — fluids, collisions, deformable objects — behave more accurately in Sora generations than in most competing platforms.
 If the shot requires something to fall, shatter, splash, or flex, Sora handles the physics more convincingly.

 Multi-scene narratives are possible because of duration.
 An 8-second clip can sustain one idea.
-A 20-second clip can contain an arc.
+A 25-second Pro clip can contain an arc.
 Character enters frame, moves through an environment, reacts to something.
 That narrative structure is what makes Sora the choice for storytelling-forward content.

 When Creative Quality Justifies Cost